mashpie/i18n-node/README.md

     // where to store json files - defaults to './locales' relative to modules directory
     directory: './mylocales',

-    // controll mode on directory creation - defaults to NULL which defaults to umask of process user
+    // controll mode on directory creation - defaults to NULL which defaults to umask of process user.
+Setting has no effect on win.
     directoryPermissions: '755',

     // whether to write new locale information to disk - defaults to true